Our Team

 A little about me

-First and foremost I am a military spouse and mom.
+First and foremost I am a military (retired after 31 years) spouse and mom.
 My husband and I met when we were teenagers and have been together ever since.
-We have two college age children, that I am happy to still have living at home with us while they attend school.
+We have two young adult children and two dogs (I can’t convince him to get more).
 We’ve moved around the world and are happy to call Colorado home as it’s not far from our home state of Nebraska.

 I enjoy spending time with my family and my dogs.
 I also like reading, shopping, hiking, and taking pictures.
 I love practicing yoga and strive to make it part of my daily self-care.